Arcturus: Mythology

 One astronomical tradition associates Arcturus with the mythology around Arcas, who was about to shoot and kill his own mother Callisto who had been transformed into a bear.
 Zeus averted their imminent tragic fate by transforming the boy into the constellation Boötes, called Arctophylax "bear guardian" by the Greeks, and his mother into Ursa Major (Greek: Arctos "the bear").
 The account is given in Hyginus's Astronomy.

 Aratus in his Phaenomena said that the star Arcturus lay below the belt of Arctophylax, and according to Ptolemy in the Almagest it lay between his thighs.

 An alternative lore associates the name with the legend around Icarius, who gave the gift of wine to other men, but was murdered by them, because they had had no experience with intoxication and mistook the wine for poison.
 It is stated that Icarius became Arcturus while his dog, Maira, became Canicula (Procyon), although "Arcturus" here may be used in the sense of the constellation rather than the star.

 Cultural significance

 As one of the brightest stars in the sky, Arcturus has been significant to observers since antiquity.

+The Book of Job in the Hebrew Bible contains two mentions of Arcturus.
+It is mentioned alongside the constellations Orion and Pleiades (as well as other undetermined possible stellar bodies).

 In ancient Mesopotamia, it was linked to the god Enlil, and also known as Shudun, "yoke", or SHU-PA of unknown derivation in the Three Stars Each Babylonian star catalogues and later MUL.APIN around 1100 BC.

-In ancient Greek, the star is found in ancient astronomical literature, e.g. Hesiod's Work and Days, circa 700 BC, as well as Hipparchus's and Ptolemy's star catalogs.
-The folk-etymology connecting the star name with the bears (Greek: ἄρκτος, arktos) was probably invented much later.
-It fell out of use in favour of Arabic names until it was revived in the Renaissance.
-Arcturus is also mentioned in Plato's "Laws" (844e) as a herald for the season of vintage, specifically figs and grapes.
+In ancient Greece, the star is mentioned throughout astronomical literature.
+Arcturus is mentioned as early as the archaic period, notably in Hesiod's Work and Days, circa 700 BC, and later appears in the star catalogs of both Hipparchus in the Hellenistic period and Ptolemy in the Roman imperial era.
+The folk etymology connecting the star name with the bears (Greek: ἄρκτος, arktos) was probably invented much later and fell out of use in favour of Arabic names until it was revived in the Renaissance.
+In ancient Greek literature, Arcturus is often referenced as a seasonal marker, especially in relation to the autumn harvest of the Mediterranean world.
+This association is found in Hesiod (609–610), who writes: "when Orion and Sirius are come into mid-heaven, and rosy-finger dawn sees Arcturus [in September], then cut up all the grape clusters, Perses, and brings them home."
+In Laws (844e), a dialogue by Plato, "the rising of Arcturus" is synonymous with the autumn vintage of figs and grapes.
+It is also mentioned by Sophocles in the tragedy Oedipus Rex (1135–1137), again as a seasonal marker.
+The Corinthian messenger, revealed to be one of the shepherds who rescued the infant Oedipus in the wilderness of Cithaeron, says that he grazed his flock there "from spring until Arcturus" (ἐξ ἦρος εἰς ἀρκτοῦρον).